vzze/fell/README.md

 * `cmake` 3.2 or later

 ### Installation and Usage
-Cloning the repository, then running cmake will generate an executable that can be used on standalone Fell code.
-A static library will also be generated which grants interoperability inbetween Fell code and C++ code.
+Cloning the repository then running cmake will generate an executable that can be used on standalone Fell code.
+A static library will also be generated which grants interoperability between Fell code and C++ code.

 Fell provides an API for C++ through `include/api.hh`, this is the same interface used in developing Fell's standard library.